What’s Worth Seeing in Meißen?

 Parking in Meißen

-For visitors planning to explore Meißen, it’s advisable to park on the east bank of the Elbe at the free parking lot called “Parkplatz an der Elbe.”
+For those planning to explore Meißen, it’s advisable to park on the east bank of the Elbe at the free parking lot called “Parkplatz an der Elbe.”
 From here, it’s just a 5-minute walk to the city center.
 Although there are several parking lots on both sides of the Elbe, some on the west side, closer to the Albrechtsburg, may require payment.

 Summary